How much does a funeral cost in Queensland? (2026 guide)

 | Morleys Funerals | Townsville | $8,650 to $10,265 | Regional independent |

-The higher prices at Morleys in Townsville reflect regional market dynamics.
-North Queensland has fewer providers, less competition, and higher transport costs.
+Morleys in Townsville charges more because North Queensland has fewer providers, less competition, and higher transport costs.
 Families in regional QLD generally face higher prices than those in South East Queensland.

 How much does a cremation cost in Australia?